Saint of the Day for March 28

 Appreciating Catharine’s life in a Poor Clare monastery may be hard for us.
 “It seems like such a waste,” we may be tempted to say.
 Through prayer, penance, and charity to her sisters, Catharine drew close to God.
 Our goal is the same as hers, even if our paths are different.

-Saint Catharine of Bologna is the Patron Saint of:
+Saint Catharine of Bologna a Patron Saint of: